StitchMl/mapReduce/README.md

 ---

-Run the programme to start the MapReduce system.
+Run the program to start the MapReduce system.
 Master, Mapper and Reducer nodes will be simulated on the same machine, and the results will be saved to file.